hirschlisa/sciencecommunication/Course_sciencecomm.md

 !?[⏯](video/course2-clip5.mp4 "Excerpt from the Infra4NextGen webinar on [*Data Visualization with R Studio*](https://www.youtube.com/watch?v=Qz1Z855xPIg), speaker: Franz Eder, University of Innsbruck" )

 What now makes a graph a good graph?
 Similarly, what makes a text a good text or a table a good table?
-In science communication you will always face the tradeoff between simplicity and complexity.
+In Science Communication you will always face the tradeoff between simplicity and complexity.
 Getting that balance right for your audience (non-academic, non-specialised, different method skills) is crucial to effective communication: It should reduce the complexity of what is shown in a manner that you can make sure your audience gets what you are saying!
+Watch the video below for more details about these questions:

 !?[⏯](video/course2-clip6.mp4 "Excerpt from the Infra4NextGen webinar on [*Data Visualization with R Studio*](https://www.youtube.com/watch?v=Qz1Z855xPIg), speaker: Franz Eder, University of Innsbruck" )